raith-hamzah/do-things-work/README.md

 There is some data persistence through the use of indexedDb, the database available in newer browsers.
 The only library I brought in is dexie which is a small convenient promise wrapper around the indexedDb callback-based API.
 I also drew up some unit tests of the app's main reducer to display rudimentary testing competence.

-I am hosting the app at [http://dothings.work](http://dothings.work) via Digital Ocean.
+I am hosting the app at [https://dothings.work](https://dothings.work).

-Thanks for your consideration.
+Thanks for your consideration and best regards,
+Raith